- ADA 31 Report

-Three groups are currently or have recently conducted campus outreach to assess climate; COSID, Disability Access Services, and the Office of Equity & Inclusion.
+Three groups are currently or have recently conducted campus outreach to assess climate; COSID, Disability Access Services, and the Office of Equal Opportunity and Access.
 COSID’s survey was conducted in late 2011/early 2012 to assess the effectiveness of COSID on campus, and give the commission direction.
 There were 182 responses.
 Data is still being evaluated, but, in general, many people acknowledge good work has happened recently, while many others say there is still a lot of work to do to make OSU fully accessible.

 Disability Access Services routinely surveys the students it serves, in 2012 it surveyed faculty it works with to provide accommodations and classroom access, to learn about where else efforts are needed to improve.

-The Office of Equity & Inclusion has been tasked by the President to conduct a campus wide self-study on all current equity and inclusion efforts to help articulate a vision of the preferred future of OSU through identifying significant goals that must be pursued.
+The Office of Equal Opportunity and Access has been tasked by the President to conduct a campus wide self-study on all current equity and inclusion efforts to help articulate a vision of the preferred future of OSU through identifying significant goals that must be pursued.

 In addition to all of the efforts above, accessibility and the needs of people with disabilities has been emphasized through the increase in committee participation all over campus that those of us working on these goals have committed to.
 These committees include: